The translation of this document is outdated.

 Standing Committees

 Section 50.
-City or municipality councils shall elect,
+Councils shall elect, from among the

-1) prepare issues for examination at meetings of the city or
+1) prepare issues for examination at council meetings;

 2) provide opinions on questions within the competence of the